How to Bid a 10x12 Deck: 2026 Contractor Pricing Breakdown

 • Frost-line depth — IRC R403.1.4.
 Footings have to extend below the local frost line.
 Verify with your AHJ before quoting; this varies dramatically by region and has zero national default.

-• Ledger attachment and flashing — IRC R507.9 and DCA-6 Figure 17.The most-skipped detail in residential deck construction.
-Lag-bolt the ledger to the rim joist (not the siding), install flashing tape behind it, then metal flashing over the top edge.
-Skip this and you're looking at sheathing rot in 3–5 years and a callback that costs more than the original margin.
+• Ledger attachment and flashing — IRC R507.9, R703.4, and DCA-6 Figure 17.
+The most-skipped detail in residential deck construction, and inspectors know it.
+Lag-bolt the ledger to the rim joist (not the siding), then build the flashing in the correct shingling sequence so water sheds outward, not into the wall:

 • Joist hangers and the right fastener — IRC R507.5 and R507.6.1.
 Use Simpson LUS-series or equivalent at every joist-to-rim and joist-to-beam connection.
 Joist hanger nails specifically are required — deck screws are explicitly prohibited per R507.6.1.